WillTKaufhold1/oxdna-tutorial/README.md

 The dynamics of the model are *confusing*, but since we will be running only Monte Carlo simulations, we don't have to worry about them at all.

+NOTE: I'm using the oxDNA force field here.
+But there's actually an oxDNA2 force field that's a bit more realistic.
+To run using the oxDNA2 force field, use `interaction_type=DNA2`, and `salt_concentration=0.5` in your input file.

 ### Implementation

 oxDNA is implemented in custom C++ with CUDA support for GPUs.
 Installation of the CUDA support is a tiny bit tricky, but we'll (probably) be doing just Monte Carlo simulations, so we won't need GPU support.